 ETS SURGERY EVOLUTION OVER THE YEARS

-Modern endoscopic thoracic sympathectomy surgery methods have changed a number of times over the years (with the vast majority of changes having occurred since the mid-1990s).
+Modern endoscopic thoracic sympathectomy (ETS) surgery methods have changed a number of times over the years (with the majority of changes having occurred since the mid-1990s).
 In addition, current techniques also differ significantly depending on the surgeon performing the surgery -- with areas of dispute ranging from which ganglions are the most ideal to clamp (or cut or cauterize or even sometimes chemically desensitize permanently via CT fluoroscopy per developments in Belgium in late 2005) depending on the area(s) of excessive sweating, to the role of kuntz nerves in passing along sweat or blushing signals, to the decision of whether or not to perform ETS for certain symptoms.
-Most surgeons nowadays refuse to perform the surgery when the only symptom is armpit sweating or facial sweating or facial blushing, or Raynaud's or Social Phobia -- since high re-occurrence rates and the usual side effects of ETS can make the patient realize that his/her original condition was preferable to the post-surgery outcome.
+Most surgeons nowadays refuse to perform the surgery when the only symptom is armpit sweating or facial sweating or facial blushing, or Raynaud's or Social Phobia.
+High re-occurrence rates for such conditions and the potential side effects of ETS can make patients regret their decision to have surgery.